7.4. DataCat - a shiny front-end for your dataset¶

 subcommand, you can serve the content of a catalog locally via an HTTP server:

-$ datalad catalog serve --catalog-dir data-cat
+$ datalad catalog-serve --catalog data-cat

 If you navigate to the data-cat location (a URL is provided in the serve